Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/yes-no-intents.md

 The **Yes/No Intents** feature enables machine learning to determine `yes` and `no` confirmations similar to regular Intent matching.
 That allows a small set of example sentences to train a model capable of understanding various `yes` and `no` confirmation phrases, introducing a more fluent natural language experience.

-In the previous the [Confirmation words](../../resources/manage/settings.md#general-flow-logic--flow-settings) feature, you have a low range of `yes,` and `no` variations, and you have to customize this by manually adding a list of synonyms.
+In the previous [Confirmation words](../../resources/manage/settings.md#general-flow-logic--flow-settings) feature, you have a limited range of `yes,` and `no` variations, and you have to customize this by manually adding a list of synonyms.
 With the **Yes/No Intents** feature, you have a preinstalled vocabulary with the opportunity to add new words, which helps a virtual agent recognize different variations of `yes` and `no` Intents.

 Before using Yes/No Intents: